Status and phase

 Tumor type:

-Participants must have histologically- or cytologically-confirmed metastatic or unresectable solid tumor malignancy.
+Participants in Part C (dose expansion) must have one of the following histologically- or cytologically-confirmed metastatic or unresectable solid tumor malignancies.

-Participants enrolled in the following study parts should have a tumor site that is accessible for biopsy(ies) and agree to biopsy(ies) and/or submission of archival tissue
+Participants enrolled in the following study parts should have a tumor site that is accessible for biopsy(ies) and agree to biopsy(ies) and/or submission of archival tissue:

 An Eastern Cooperative Oncology Group (ECOG) Performance Status score of 0 or 1